Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Excessive moisture is most common in people who exercise, but it can also happen in people diagnosed with plantar hyperhidrosis.

-What to do: You should use absorbent socks, breathable shoes and absorbent insoles.
-Switch your socks as often as needed, or use foot anti-transpirants.
+How to heal: You should use absorbent socks, breathable shoes and absorbent insoles.
+Switch your socks as often as needed, or use foot anti-perspirants.
 If you have plantar hyperhidrosis, you should see a dermatologist, who may prescribe corticosteroid creams, botox or even surgery.

 10. Athlete’s foot